 When a group of ladies gets together, something magical happens.
 But that kind of female community doesn't happen just by a stroke of luck.
 It needs to be cultivated, nurtured, and invested in.
 I've been lucky to find it in many different forms: online, in-person, one-on-one and in groups, locally and internationally.
 It's been transformative to surround myself with smart women doing amazing things with their talents — particularly in an industry like tech, where it's not uncommon to be the only woman in a room full of men.

-Here are three ladies-only groups that have helped me grow personally and professionally.
+Here are four ladies-only groups that have helped me grow personally and professionally.
 They're all open groups that I would highly recommend that you join, apply to, or attend!

 This group walked me through asking for — and receiving — my last raise!
 PayUp is a private, Slack-based community dedicated to fostering conversations about the gender wage gap.
 It is a thriving, organic online community of women who are working together to help each other earn more.
 PayUp largely functions as a chatroom: we help each other work out the specific wording to ask for a promotion, share thoughts on what to wear when all the men around you are in t-shirts and hoodies, host organized Q&As with negotiation experts, and more.
 It's an ongoing, roundtable discussion about the things that matter most to us as women in tech.
 Most importantly, it’s a place where you can ask questions and know you’ll be greeted by a community of like-minded ladies who genuinely want you to succeed.
 Apply here.